Create a Linux Swap File

 sudo swapon /swapfile

-To make the change permanent open the /etc/fstab file and append the following line:
+To make the change permanent, open the /etc/fstab file and append the following line:

-/swapfile swap swap defaults 0 0
+/swapfile none swap defaults 0 0

-5. To verify that the swap is active, use either the swapon or the free command as shown below:
+5. To verify that the swap is active, use either swapon or the free command as shown below:

 sudo swapon --show